jalling97/c_sudoku_solver/README.md

 The current implementation is only around 200 lines of code and has logic built in to detect impossible puzzles.
-This quick project is a fun exercise in file io and pointer arithmetic, and is a good example of procedural programming.
+This quick project is a fun exercise in file IO and pointer arithmetic and is a good example of procedural programming.

+# Compile/Run Instructions
+Compile using gcc \
+`gcc solver.c -o solver` \
+Run from CL \
+`./solver`

 # Next Steps
 - Implement a stochastic solving algorithm